FedoraQt/QGnomePlatform/README.md

 QGnomePlatform
 ==========

-QGnomePlatform is a Qt Platform Theme aimed to accomodate as much of GNOME settings as possible and utilize them in Qt applications without modifying them - making them fit into the environment as well as possible.
+QGnomePlatform is a Qt Platform Theme aimed to accommodate as much of GNOME settings as possible and utilize them in Qt applications without modifying them - making them fit into the environment as well as possible.

 ## How to compile